 So what are the solutions?
 What's the stuff that favors decentralization?

 The hottest technology right now that fits that bill -- and the one whose community has most aggressively embraced the term Web 3.0 -- is the blockchain.

 But I would say other things might still also plausibly be included under the Web 3.0 umbrella at this verrrrrry early stage.
 Stuff like semantic HTML, which has notably been promoted by worldwide web inventor Sir Tim Berners-Lee via his open-source project Solid at the Massachusetts Institute of Technology and his new startup Inrupt.
-I'd say the open Linux operating system is also very Web 3.0 at its heart.
+I'd say the open Linux operating system is also very Web 3.0 at its heart, even though it's been around awhile.
 And there's other stuff out there as well.

 If you know other folks who might be interested in learning more about decentralization, please encourage them to check this site out, or drop me an email or tweet directly.
 This is a theme I'm going to be coming back to a lot around here, so stay tuned.